2022 will see the consolidation of “the world’s biggest work-from-home experiment”.

 How many managers thought it was just fine to hold the company meeting every morning over Zoom until they found out about unexpected visitors bombing the service?
 How many felt too scared that their employees would not be productive working from home?
 And how many of us are just tired of not having the right resources to handle collaboration, now that schedules have become much more flexible and asynchronous?

-While literally thousands of corporations have mandated work from home during this pandemic, many of them don’t have neither the policies nor the infrastructure in place to maintain acceptable levels of enterprise security without sacrificing remote employee efficiency.
+While thousands of corporations have implemented work from home policies, many don’t have neither the policies nor the infrastructure in place to maintain acceptable levels of enterprise security without sacrificing remote employee efficiency.

-So here’s a quick guide on how to quickly get up to speed with the security capabilities of technological behemoths like Atlassian, Google, or Cisco, not to mention smaller remote-native companies like Automattic (makers of WordPress), GitLab, or Zapier, to name just a few.
+So here’s a quick guide on how to get up to speed with the secure collaboration capabilities of technological behemoths like Atlassian, Google, or Cisco, not to mention smaller remote-native companies like Automattic (makers of WordPress), GitLab, or Zapier, to name just a few.

 Understanding Security with Atlassian Products

 Every Atlassian tool contains sensitive information: Confluence is a repository of internal knowledge, often including strategic plans and business KPIs; Jira manages new products and features waiting to be released; while Bitbucket holds the source code.

 Corporations want to keep information protected from intruders, but also make it highly available for collaboration internally and with any strategic partners.

 The following recommendations will help you strike that balance.

 #1 Centralize user identities